 As you can see, in most cases simply knowing the aircraft type is sufficient to deduce what kind of seat you have.

-However, there are two types of aircraft where it’s slightly less clear- the A380-800, which has a mixture of the 2006 and 2017 Business Class seats, and the A350-900, which is predominantly fitted with the 2013 Business Class seat but has a handful of regionally-configured airframes with the 2018 Regional Business Class seat.
+However, there is one type of aircraft where it’s slightly less clear- the A350-900, which is predominantly fitted with the 2013 Business Class seat but has a handful of regionally-configured airframes with the 2018 Regional Business Class seat.

 If your seatmap looks like the one on the left in green, you have the 2018 Regional Business Class on Singapore Airline’s new regional configured A350.
 If your seatmap looks like either one on the right in red, you have the 2013 Business Class seat on either the long haul or ultra long haul configured A350.